PLC-Programmer/PLC-Programmer.github.io/(F) From a Scala program to JavaScript for node.js.md

 <br/>

-### How to read from the console when executing JavaScript on node.js?
+## How to read from the console when executing JavaScript on node.js?

-Often I like some **user interaction** with a computer program and so I tried hard - but in vain so far - to write a more "active" Scala to JavaScript-program, which is then being executed by node.js.
+Often I like some **user interaction** with a computer program on the console and so I tried hard - but in vain so far - to write a more "active" Scala to JavaScript-program, which is then being executed by node.js.

 I did't have these kind of problems when doing so with Scala programs for the JVM (Java Virtual Machine) or as "Scala native" apps.